ovidiu-mura/cs541-notes/kr.md

         v(p, e, n) iff piece p at edge e is n (value)

-* Number the rotations of each piece 0..3
+* Number the rotations of each piece 0..3.
+Rotations will be counterclockwise.

         r(p, k) iff piece p has rotation k